JuliaReach/JuliaReach-website/content/home/knowledgebase.md

 # Order that this section appears on the page.
 weight: 90

-title: Knowledge base
+title: 'Knowledge Base'
-subtitle: ""
+subtitle: 'In-depth technical articles about reachability and related topics'

 content:
   # Page type to display.
 E.g. post, talk, publication...